 Accounting & Auditing

-HUD Audits
+- HUD Audits

-Non-Profit Organizations
+- Non-Profit Organizations

-Governmental Organizations

-Business & Financial Planning
+- Governmental Organizations - Business & Financial Planning

-Tax Preparation & Planning Individual & Partnership
+Tax Preparation & Planning

+- Individual & Partnership

-- Corporate & Fiduciary - Bookkeeping & Payroll Services
+Corporate & Fiduciary

+Bookkeeping & Payroll Services

-INDEPENDENT ACCOUNTANTS' REPORT ON APPLYING AGREED-UPON PROCEDURES have performed the procedures included in the Governmental Audit Guide and enumerated below, which were agreed to by the management of West Carroll Council on Aging, Inc. Legislative Auditor of the State of Louisiana, solely to assist the users in evaluating management's assertions about West Carroll Council on Aging, Inc.'s compliance with certain laws and regulations during the year ended June 30, 2015 included in the accompanying Louisiana Attestation Questionnaire.
+INDEPENDENT ACCOUNTANTS' REPORT ON APPLYING AGREED-UPON PROCEDURES have performed the procedures included in the Governmental Audit Guide and enumerated below, which were agreed to by the management of West Carroll Council on Aging, Inc. Legislative Auditor of the State of Louisiana, solely to assist the users in evaluating management's assertions about West Carroll Council on Aging, Inc.'s compliance with certain laws and regulations during the year ended June 30, 2016 included in the accompanying Louisiana Attestation Questionnaire.
 Management of West Carroll Council on Aging, Inc. is responsible for the Council's financial records and compliance with applicable laws and regulations.
-This agreed-upon procedures engagement was performed in accordance with attestation standards established by the American Institute of Certified Public and the applicable standards of Government Auditing procedures Standards.
-The sufficiency of these is solely the responsibility of the specified users of this report.
+This agreed-upon procedures engagement was performed in accordance with attestation standards established by the American Institute of Certified Public Accountants and the applicable standards of Government Auditing Standards.
+The sufficiency of these procedures is solely responsibility of the specified users of this report.
 Consequently, we make no representation regarding the sufficiency of the procedures described below either for the purpose for which this report has been requested or for any other purpose.